-- Both positive and negative effects are considered, and the duration of effects (short, medium or long-term) is addressed. - Tables B2 and B3 (Appendix 4) - Likely secondary, cumulative (growing in quantity and strength) and synergistic (acting together) effects are identified, where practicable. - Table B4 (Appendix 4) - Inter-relationships between effects are considered, where practicable. - Section 6 - The prediction and evaluation of effects makes use of relevant accepted standards, regulations, and thresholds (i.e. data gathered for the evidence base). - Section 6 - Methods used to evaluate the effects are described. - Section 2
+- Both positive and negative effects are considered, and the duration of effects (short, medium or long-term) is addressed. - Tables B2 and B3 (Appendix 4) and revised B2 and B3 (Appendix 6) and (B2 and B3) Appendix 9 - Likely secondary, cumulative (growing in quantity and strength) and synergistic (acting together) effects are identified, where practicable. - Table B4 (Appendix 4) and revised table B4 (Appendix 6) - Inter-relationships between effects are considered, where practicable. - Section 6 - The prediction and evaluation of effects makes use of relevant accepted standards, regulations, and thresholds (i.e. data gathered for the evidence base). - Section 6 - Methods used to evaluate the effects are described. - Section 2